Felix Wiedwald: Leeds United

 On 30 June 2017, Wiedwald signed for Leeds United of the Championship on a three-year deal contract an undisclosed fee.
 On 6 August 2017, the first matchday of the 2017–18 season, he made his Leeds United debut in the 3–2 victory against Bolton Wanderers.
-In the following three league matches on 12, 15, and 19 August he kept four successive clean sheets – in two 0–0 draws against Preston North End and Fulham, in a 2–0 victory against Sunderland and a 2–0 victory against Nottingham Forest on 26 August.
+In the following four league matches on 12, 15, 19 and 26 August he kept four successive clean sheets – in two 0–0 draws against Preston North End and Fulham, in a 2–0 victory against Sunderland and a 2–0 victory against Nottingham Forest on 26 August.

 After receiving criticism for his performance against Sheffield Wednesday, Wiedwald lost his place in the side to Andy Lonergan.
 However, with Lonergan having several games as number 1 and failing to impress, Wiedwald returned to the side against Barnsley on 25 November keeping a clean sheet.
 During the game, a quick thinking Leeds fan from the crowd gave him his cap when he noticed that the sun was interfering with his vision.
 After the game, Wiedwald gave the fan his cap back and also his shirt as a thank you gift.
 He made an error on 9 December against Queens Park Rangers when he let Paweł Wszołek's hopeful tame long ball bounce into the net.

 He kept his 10th clean sheet of the season in his 19th performance on 1 January 2018 in Leeds 0–0 draw against Nottingham Forest.
 He received the man of the match award for Leeds, after keeping another clean sheet in Leeds 0–0 draw against Hull City on 31 January.

 After an early error against Bristol City that led to a goal, Wiedwald was criticised both by fans and by former Leeds and England goalkeeper Paul Robinson, acting as Sky Sports' pundit, who said he thought Leeds needed another goalkeeper.

 On 24 February 2018, he helped prove to be a match winner in Leeds' 1–0 win against Brentford, when he made a save from Brentford's John Egan.
 On 2 March, Wiedwald again came under criticism in a 3–0 defeat against Middlesbrough after a series of errors in the game including letting a Patrick Bamford shot squirm past him to score Boro's second goal of the game.
 On 7 March, he was dropped due to his form, with youngster Bailey Peacock-Farrell preferred in goal against league leaders Wolverhampton Wanderers.
 Leeds lost 3–0 but Peacock-Farrell received man of the match for his display.